Mandy27/EatSmart/README.md

 # EatSmart
 ####Implemented Features:
+- Added list elements to list page from database ( by Chloe Lopez)
-- Create Habit and add in Firebase database. ( by Harrison )
+- Create Habit and add in Firebase database. ( by Harrison Wang)
 - Edit Habit and save in database ( by Mandy Ngo )
 - Delete Habit and save in database ( by Mandy Ngo )
 - UI focused JavaScript ( by Christine Lao )